 Why bother with training evaluation?

 Why should we bother to evaluate our training?
-Well it seems to me that we would effectively be blindfolding ourselves by not doing so.
-When I’m asked why we should evaluate training I respond with my 3 principle reasons for training evaluation:
+Well, it seems to me that we would effectively be blindfolding ourselves by not doing so.
+When I’m asked why we should evaluate corporate training, I respond with my three principle reasons for training evaluation:

 - It will help you improve training for future participants.

 - It will help you confirm that you’re getting your training right.